Jeseeq/terrafarm-demo/NOTES/ROADMAP.md

 #### Other
 - [ ] css feature detection and fallbacks
+- [ ] route transitions

 ### Database Design

-Update single javascript file mock database into a real database.
+Replace mock database with a real database.

 #### Tech and Architecture
 Research and choose a proper database technology and architecture which gives